NPR Shopping Cart Economics: How Prices Changed At A Walmart In 1 Year

 To create NPR's basket, we consulted the lists from 2018 of tariffs the White House imposed on imports from China, but also Mexico and Canada — as well as China's retaliatory tariffs on U.S.-made products.
 The cart includes items from across the superstore, including groceries, home goods and stationery.

 No company wanted to discuss specific products.
-But Jennifer Dolin, head of government affairs at Ledvance — maker of Sylvania lightbulbs in NPR's Shopping Cart — said tariffs are "one of several factors" that have contributed to price fluctuations on lighting products.
+But Jennifer Dolin, head of government affairs at Ledvance — maker of Sylvania lightbulbs in NPR's shopping cart — said tariffs are "one of several factors" that have contributed to price fluctuations on lighting products.

 "A majority of lighting components and finished products that are sourced from China have been impacted by the recent tariffs levied by the U.S. government," Dolin said in a statement.
 "These tariffs affect almost every lighting company doing business in the United States, including Ledvance."